 The self-assessment results again indicate a rather mixed picture.
 Most of the countries report a medium to high alignment.
 Most countries see the barriers to change as medium, some as low and some as high.
-The interviews with MS representatives suggests Ministry-Agency that the cooperation is not the most urgent governance issue to address and indeed this is not a Governance factor that MLE participants have picked as one that needs Actions for Improvement.
+The interviews with MS representatives suggests that the Ministry-Agency cooperation is not the most urgent governance issue to address and indeed this is not a Governance factor that MLE participants have picked as one that needs Actions for Improvement.